chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 **Core Packages:**
 - `pacman` - `p_load()` to install and load packages
 - `here` - reference directories
-- `dplyr`, `purrr`, `tidyr`, `stringr` - data manipulation
+- `dplyr`, `purrr`, `broom`, `tidyr`, `stringr` - data manipulation
-- `xgboost` - gradient boosting models
+- `xgboost`, `ranger` - machine learning models
-- `fixest` - fixed effects estimation
+- `fixest` - fixed effects estimation and other helper functions
 - `future`, `furrr`, `parallelly` - parallel processing
+- `ggplot2` - for figure creation
+- `knitr`, `kableExtra` - for latex table creation

 **Note:** Each script contains the necessary package loading commands at the top using `pacman::p_load()`.
 Additional packages may be required depending on specific analyses.

 ## Replication Instructions

 ### Step 1: Data Preparation
-`Code/Analysis/` contains several helper scripts that prepare and load data.
+`Code/Analysis/` contains several helper scripts that prepare and load data depending on the analysis.
 These scripts are automatically called by programs and do not need to be run separately:

 **Helper Scripts** (located in `Code/Analysis/`):
 - `data_preparation_bootstrap_estimation_tracts_w_time_trends.R`